Skip to main content

 Electron Transport Chain

-The electron transport chain (ETC) is a series of protein complexes located in the thylakoid membrane of chloroplasts that facilitate the transfer of electrons derived from light energy.
-As electrons move through the ETC, they release energy used to pump protons into the thylakoid lumen, creating a proton gradient that drives ATP synthesis.
-The flow of electrons can follow two pathways: noncyclic, producing both ATP and NADPH, or cyclic, producing only ATP.
+The electron transport chain is a series of protein complexes located in the thylakoid membrane that facilitates the transfer of electrons from water to NADP+, forming NADPH.
+This process also generates a proton gradient across the thylakoid membrane, which is crucial for ATP synthesis.
+The flow of electrons can be cyclic or noncyclic, affecting the production of ATP and NADPH.

 Recommended video: